MicahParks/shakesearch/README.md

 * Bold the text that matched the query.
 * Line number where the text came from.
 * Less whitespace in memory.
-* Limit the number of results using query.

 ## Configuration